martiserra99/canvas-user-interface-docs/docs/1.how-to-use/3.create-types/4.view/2.lifecycle/lifecycle.md

 - **onMeasure(view, maxSize)**: It is called when the view enters the _measure_ state.
 The second parameter is the maximum size that was passed in its `.measure(maxSize)` method.

 - **getSize(view, maxSize)**: It is called in the _measure_ state.
 This lifecycle function needs to be implemented and in it the view has to compute and return its size.
-The size has to be in this format: `{ width: int, height: int }`.

 - **onLocate(view, coords)**: It is called when the view enters the _locate_ state.
 The second parameter is the coords that were passed in its `.locate(coords)` method.